midibox/mios32/apps/misc/usb_midi_2x2/README.txt

 ===============================================================================

-SysEx messages received on MIDI IN1 are not displayed by the MIDI monitor to avoid data corruption (the SysEx stream would interfere with monitor messages)
+SysEx messages received on MIDI IN1 or transmitted to MIDI OUT1 via USB are not displayed by the MIDI monitor to avoid data corruption (the SysEx stream would interfere with monitor messages)

 ===============================================================================